Kowshik-bh18/ci_cd_practice2/README.md

-I am the latest readme file
+I am from the actual reviewer file,whose job is to assign reviewers automaticlaly.